Transportation to Pitcairn Island

 The Ships That Call at Pitcairn

-With each vessel that calls at Pitcairn Island, whether it be it a huge, multi-deck "ro-ro" (roll-on, roll-off) ship carrying thousands of automobiles, a small sailing yacht, or a thousand-passenger cruise ship, there is always accompanying interest, even excitement among the Pitcairn people; a visitor has come!
-And the questions begin: "What country is this ship coming from?"
-"What is its cargo?"
-"Who is its captain or skipper?"
-"Where place is it bound for?"
-"Is there a chance we can offer our island crafts and products for sale on board the ship?"
-"Will the captain allow his passengers to come ashore for an island visit?"
-"Are there surplus items s on board the ship we need and can purchase?"
-"Is this the first of on-going calls the ship will be making at Pitcairn, or is this a "this-time-only" call? . . . the questions are many and the answer to each one is important to the survival of Pitcairn Island.
+With each vessel that calls at Pitcairn Island, whether it be a huge, multi-decked “ro-ro” (roll-on, roll-off) ship carrying hundreds of automobiles, a small sailing yacht, or a thousand-passenger cruise ship, there is always interest, even excitement among the Pitcairn people about it – a visitor has come!
+And the questions begin: “What port or country is this ship coming from?”
+“What is its cargo?”
+“Who is the captain or skipper?”
+“What place is she bound for?”
+“Is there a chance we can offer island crafts and products for sale on board the ship?”
+“Will the captain allow his passengers to come ashore for an island visit?”
+“Are there surplus products for sale on board the ship?”
+“Is this the first of a number of calls the ship will be making at Pitcairn, or is this a ‘one-time-only’ call?” . . . the questions are many and the answer to each one is important to the survival of Pitcairn Island.

 Pitcairn Shipping List

 A Pitcairn longboat braves rough seas to make contact with a ship calling at the Island.